Skip To Main Content

 Prior to joining the Western Michigan team, Fagan was Assistant Director of Athletic Communications at Saint Francis University in Loretto, Pa. from August 2009 to March 2011.
 At Saint Francis, he was the primary contact for the Saint Francis football, men’s and women’s volleyball, as well as men’s and women’s cross country and track and field teams.

-Fagan attended John Carroll University as an undergraduate, where he served as a student assistant under sports information director Chris Wenzler, a 2019 inductee into the JCU Athletics Hall of Fame.
+Fagan attended John Carroll University as an undergraduate, where he served as a student assistant under sports informtation director Chris Wenzler, a 2021 inductee into the CSC Hall of Fame and a 2019 inductee into the JCU Athletics Hall of Fame.
 The Blue Streak sports information staff became one of the first Division III institutions in the country to produce live video broadcasts of athletic events, starting with a 40-event schedule during the 2006-07 academic year.
 Fagan also served as the sports director at WJCU-FM from 2007-09, broadcasting and producing football as well as men's and women's basketball games.

 Fagan earned a Master’s in Education Leadership from Saint Francis in 2011 and a Bachelor of Arts in Communications from John Carroll in 2009.